UrsysOrg/auth0challenge/README.md

 Lambda functions are used to perform the analysis, stopping, and locking of EC2 instances.
 The functions are:

-- evaluate_instances: This function is used to evaluate the state of an EC2 instance and send a message to the appropriate queue -> function.
+- `evaluate_instances`: This function is used to evaluate the state of an EC2 instance and send a message to the appropriate queue -> function.
-- stop_instance: This function will stop an instance sent to it by evaluate_instances.
+- `stop_instance`: This function will stop an instance sent to it by evaluate_instances.
 Instances are candidates for stopping if the instance in question has flagged security groups, has an ebs volume, does not belong to an autoscaling group, and is not a spot instance state.
 Additionally, if the stop_instance function fails, we will attempt to lock the instance before failing completely.
-- lock_instance: This function will "lock" an instance if it has flagged security groups and does not have an ebs volume, does belong to an autoscaling group, or is a spot instance. evaluate_instances or stop_instance.
+- `lock_instance`: This function will "lock" an instance if it has flagged security groups and does not have an ebs volume, does belong to an autoscaling group, or is a spot instance. evaluate_instances or stop_instance.
 "Locking" an instance entails removing the security group that was flagged on instance creation, and replacing it with a dummy security group that does nothing but allow an instance to emit traffic to itself.

 Lambda functions are managed as docker containers, and are deployed to an Elastic Container Registry (ECR) in the us-east-1 region.